openshift/enhancements/enhancements/builds/entitlements.md

 The current though is to go with one secret vs. multiple, but this can be adjusted during implementation if need be.

-#### When does the build consume the credentials
+#### When does the pod or build consume the credentials

+For pods, an annotation should be used to flag the pod as desiring credentials.
+This can also allow the user to pick from multiple available secrets for injection.
+The annotation needs to be sufficient to determine:

+1. Which global secret to inject
+2. Where to inject it (path)

-An opt-in at both the `BuildConfig` level and global build controller config level (`BuildDefaults`) would be provided, where in the `BuildConfig` case it would be an API field addition under the `BuildSource`.
+For builds, an opt-in at both the `BuildConfig` level and global build controller config level (`BuildDefaults`) would be provided, where in the `BuildConfig` case it would be an API field addition under the `BuildSource`.
 Something like `includeSubscription`.
 And an analogous field name and type would be added to `BuildDefaults`.

-The build controller in turn would supply the annotation(s) the CSI plugin and associated admission apparatus respects onto the build pod.
+The build controller in turn would supply the annotation(s) the admission apparatus respects onto the build pod.